 The Written Examination (WE) consists of multiple choice questions covering areas that are the foundational and functional/practice core knowledge bases for neuro- psychologists identified by Section VI of the Houston Conference guidelines.
 These include: General Psychology (including statistics and methodology), General Clinical Psychology, General Psychopathology/Neuropathology, Brain-Behavior Relationships, and the Practice of Clinical Neuropsychology.
 Questions may cover factual, historical, practice, and/or professional issues, including ethics.
 Please refer to the Houston Guidelines for further details.

-The examination is administered online in a remote format in two-week windows, four times per year.
+The examination is administered electronically at PearsonVUE testing centers during two-week windows, four times per year.
 A candidate registers for this examination through the ABPP website after being notified of passing the ABPP/ABCN Credential Review process.
-The appropriate form and examination fee must be received by ABPP at least one month prior to the registration deadline.
+The appropriate form and examination fee must be received by ABPP at least one month before the registration deadline.
 Click here to view more information about the written examination, the upcoming schedule of exams, and registration deadlines.

 There are many reasons that competent neuropsychologists may not pass the written or oral examination, including stress, anxiety and insufficient or misapplied study.
 In such cases, competence may not be demonstrated, even though the candidate is otherwise qualified.
 Every effort is made to support the candidate through the process, and procedures are in place for re-examination in cases where the candidate does not pass.
 Peer support and opportunities for mentorship are available through the BRAIN portal.